Willie-Huang/Animal-sound-recognition/README.md

 (1) minority classes were consistently misclassified (2) the model was extremely sensitive to background noise, suggesting poor feature generalization.

 The first modification focused on augmentation rather than architecture.
-A naive strategy was implemented: randomly mixing wind noise into every training clip.
+A simply strategy was implemented: randomly mixing wind noise into every training clip.
 However, because the SNR range was uncontrolled, the injected noise frequently dominated the acoustic energy, masking formant and harmonic structures that define species identity.
 The result was a data-collapse phenomenon, where latent features across different classes became nearly indistinguishable, leading to unstable validation curves and F1 drops in minority labels such as Monkey, Sheep, and Pig.
 This failure demonstrated that “more augmentation” is not automatically “better augmentation.”

 The second stage explored whether larger models could compensate for data scarcity.
 AlexNet-Mel and a Transformer-Mel model were trained under identical preprocessing.
 While both achieved near-perfect training accuracy, they overfitted within 5–7 epochs and delivered only modest test improvements (0.55–0.61).
 Their performance confirmed that deep architectures amplify dataset bias when sample diversity is limited, and that high capacity does not translate into real robustness.